josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 2. **An endpoint should export a function for each [HTTP verb](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) it accepts.** This will often just be a `get` function, but you can also use `post`, etc.
 3. **Endpoint functions should return an object with `status` and `body`.** (Returning nothing is a 404 by default.)

+**Why an endpoint?** Because we might have other places in our app we want to access these posts, too.

+We _could_ just put the necessary code straight in where we need it instead of going to the trouble of making an API endpoint.
+But unless your blog is extremely simple, odds are, you'll want to grab posts in more than one place.
+Having an endpoint reduces the overhead of rewriting that code to go grab our posts all over the place.

-There's more detail in the [endpoint docs](https://kit.svelte.dev/docs#routing-endpoints), but it's less complicated than it sounds, so let's dive in.
+Anyway, there's more detail in the [endpoint docs](https://kit.svelte.dev/docs#routing-endpoints), but it's less complicated than it sounds, so let's dive in.

 ### Creating an endpoint for our posts